soup6020/nix-configuration/README.md

 Welcome to my Nix configuration!
+It is probably pretty ugly, but it works.

 Here's a handy guide:

+hosts: configurations for individual machines.
+I try to avoid putting anything in here that is likely to be reused, unless it is quite trivial.
+These files are output-specific.

-modules/common: stuff that's shared by multiple machines
+modules/common: stuff that's shared by multiple machines.

-hosts: configurations for individual machines

-modules/etc: individual services, sets of packages, fonts, just about anything that may be reused
+modules/svc: modules that define and configure services.

+modules/sys: modules that change system level functionality, changes that are either invasive or use significant resources

+modules/desktop: graphical, desktop-oriented functionality.

-modules/pkgs: package collections, kind of a shitshow
+modules/pkgs: package collections, kind of a shitshow.

+dots: non-nix dotfiles to configure programs, currently only used by the liveiso output.

+secrets: agenix related stuff.

+treefmt.toml: configuration for treefmt, which can be invoked by running `nix fmt`.
+This may move into a nix module at a later date.

 To deploy certain outputs: